 As the world enters a new decade, state pension ages are rising across the globe.
 Japan is proposing a national pension age of 70 and already there are calls from some quarters for the UK to follow suit.
 Meanwhile, many British workers fear their own pension savings will not be sufficient – so what’s the solution?
 Article by Nick Green.

 Japan – home to one of the world’s oldest populations – is bracing itself for a steep rise in the national pension age.
 The nation’s ratio of retired to working people is the highest in the developed world, and Japanese are also among the most long-lived.
-The ageing workforce, combined with a reluctance to accept immigrant labour, has prompted Prime Minister Shinzo Abe to propose delaying Japan’s national pension age to 70 or even 75 (it is currently 65, like the UK state pension age).
+The ageing workforce, combined with a reluctance to accept immigrant labour, has prompted Prime Minister Shinzo Abe to propose delaying Japan’s national pension age to 70 or even 75 after April 2020 (it is currently 65, like the UK state pension age).